planetlabs/planet-client-python/docs/cli/cli-data.md

 !!!note ".geojson and .json files both work"
     Here we save it as .geojson, but you can also save it as .json.
 The CLI is happy with any file extension, even .txt, but different extensions may make it easier to open the files with other programs.
-What's important is that the text inside the file is valid geojson.
+What’s important is that the text inside the file is valid geojson.

 And then run it with this command: